Building an effective enterprise content marketing strategy means finding ways to get out of your own way and set your work up for success.

-- The larger a company gets the more meetings tend to happen, making getting things done difficult.
-Often, outsourcing helps break this trend and can gap-fill tasks where your internal teams are stretched too thin.
+- The larger a company gets, the more meetings tend to happen, making task completion difficult.
+Outsourcing often helps break this trend and can gap-fill tasks where your internal teams are stretched too thin.

 - Large companies have established internal DNA.
 Finding experts in a new area is often easier than building a new muscle at a mature stage.

-If you decide to go this route, we suggest appointing a dedicated person to own the agency relationship, who also has time carved out to make the relationship productive.
+If you decide to go this route, we suggest appointing a dedicated person to own the agency relationship, who also has time to make the relationship productive.

-We’ve seen large companies go with feedback by committee, and this further breaks down productivity and ownership in most instances.
+We’ve seen large companies go with feedback by committee, which further breaks down productivity and ownership in most instances.